-What makes Taylor’s special education program unique?
+What makes Taylor’s mild intervention program unique?

 What experience will I gain outside of the Taylor classroom?